-Volunteer Income Tax Assistance
+Volunteer Income Tax Assistance (VITA)

 In August 2010, the accounting students from Niagara University’s College of Business Administration were honored with a national award for preparing the most tax returns in the VITA program.
 The program is a great example of the Vincentian tradition of developing leaders who will make a difference in their community and the larger world, through excellence and humility.

-2013 Program Summary
+2023 Tax Year Program Summary

 - Total volunteers: 29